 It’s hard to believe, but before you know it you’ll be welcoming back students and parents.
 This year, try something new to make all of your families welcome.
 This idea by Heidi Samuelson of Swamp Frog First Graders is one way to do just that.
 Originally posted in 2011, Heidi’s ideas hold true years

 It’s time for Really Good Stuff’s Sizzlin’ Summer Scavenger Hunt!
-From June 17th at 9am to Monday, June 24th at 9am, you will have a chance to win your choice of the scavenger hunt products or a $200 Really Good Stuff gift certificate.
+From July 6th to Thursday, July 16th at 9am EST, you will have a chance to win a $200 Really Good Stuff shopping spree.
 The official entry form and rules can be found HERE.

 With the Common Core Standards (CCS) comes a need for lessons that meet new standards and requirements for each grade.
 Getting a handle on which grades need what material can be tricky for even the most savvy educators.
 Thankfully, there are new products, materials, and resources that can help educators tackle the standards successfully.

 It’s that time again!
 School is about to start and getting your bulletin boards in order is a top priority.
 No matter what your classroom theme is, the three ideas below are sure to transform your empty boards into a welcoming display for students and families.